AMERICAN LEGION RIDERS

 ARTICLE VI, EXECUTIVE COMMITTEE

-ARTICLE VII, DUTIES
+ARTICLE VII, APPAREL

 Section 1.
 Members shall be authorized to wear the American Legion Riders Shoulder Patch and back Patch on a black leather vest or black leather jacket.
 The Shoulder Patch should be worn on the right shoulder of a jacket, or on the front of a baseball cap.
 However, if wearing both the back patch and a shoulder patch on the same garment, the Shoulder Patch should be on the left breast.